KalyanDath/SimHealth/README.md

 5. Add the diagonsis and treatmet provided to the patient as new medical record.

 ## Usage - Patients
-1. Naviagte to the application's URL on your web browser.
+1. Navigate to the application's URL on your web browser.
 2. If not registered already, register by filling the details.
 3. Sign in using the allocated credentials of the patient.
 4. Make appointments to a doctor specialized in the appropriate field at the required hospital.